dh7qc/Klacs/readme.txt

 enter username / passsword and enter

-press x to close login frame
+should transition automatically to chat screen